TaylorJonesTRT/100DaysOfCode/README.md

 Day 7: Completed Section 4 of the course and completed the Python Exam at the end of the section.
 Also worked my way through Section 5: Developer Environment.

 Day 8: Completed setting up my Developer Enviroment using VS Code and PYCHARM and began learning OOP in Section 6 of the Zero to Mastery course.

+Day 9: Continued to learn about OOP in Python in Section 6.
+Learned about the 4 pillars (encapsulation, abstraction, inheritance, and polymorphism).